Madison-SDC/360WebViewer/README.md

 # 360WebViewer
 This project utilizes open source libraries to create a more immersive web experience.
-The ultimate goal is to create a browser add-on that detects 360 degree content in web browsers and prompts the user to input using webcam gaze tracking.
+This will be a website/webapp that showcases the immersive webviewing capabilities.
+The purpose of the website is to promote the browser add-on that we will create with this.
+The application will detect 360 degree content in web browsers and prompts the user to input using webcam gaze tracking.
+The panning of the 360 degree content will then be handled by gaze tracking, ie. if the user looks at the right edge of the 360 degree photo/video the photo/video will pan to the right.
+Hopefully this will provide a more immersive 360 degree content viewing on personal computers.

 # How to Set up
 This project requires two libraries to be placed in a folder in the root